Austria bankers still blocking EU sanctions on Russia

 Ukraine's Sponsors of War list is meant to cause reputational pain for Western companies like this.

-"Their blackmail won't be successful," a Ukrainian contact told EUobserver, saying the bank must first take real steps to exit Russia.
+"Their blackmail won't be successful," a Ukrainian contact told EUobserver, saying the bank must take real steps to exit Russia if it wants to get off the hook.

 It remains to be seen if Kyiv holds out.

-But Nehammer's "blackmail" recalls the playbook of Hungarian prime minister Viktor Orbán, who also held up the EU's 11th round of Russia sanctions from June to October, until Ukraine first delisted Hungarian bank OTP, despite its roaring trade in Russia.
+But Nehammer's "blackmail" recalls the playbook of Hungarian prime minister Viktor Orbán, who also held up the EU's 11th round of Russia sanctions until Ukraine delisted Hungarian bank OTP, despite its roaring trade in Russia.

-And one side-effect of Austria's tactics is that Raiffeisen Bank PR staff are now de facto negotiating EU foreign-policy decisions.
+And one side effect of Austria's tactics is that Raiffeisen Bank's PR staff are now de facto conducting EU foreign policy.

 The bank sent its PR chief, Paul Pasquali, to hold talks with Ukrainian officials on 8 November, for instance.

-Raiffeisen Bank also wrote to Kyiv on 6 December seeking the delisting of five named executives, but when Kyiv wrote back on Friday (15 December) asking for proof that they were no longer working on Russia, Nehammer's new "study reserve" slammed down.
+Raiffeisen Bank also wrote to Kyiv on 6 December seeking the delisting of five of its executives, but when Kyiv wrote back on Friday (15 December) asking for proof that they were no longer working on Russia, Nehammer's new "study reserve" slammed down.

 "They [Nehammer's team] gave the green light on Thursday, then on Friday morning they reintroduced their reserve," the EU source said.